-A global pandemic is causing havoc as no one is in a position to tackle the situation.
+Coronavirus and heart disease: A global pandemic is causing havoc as no one is in a position to tackle the situation.
 People are in a panic as they are clueless about what to do and what not.
 People of all ages are becoming ill irrespective of their health status.
-No one can ever claim that they are at least risk.
+No one can ever claim that they are at least at risk.

 Who Else are at Risk?

 All are at risk – there is no excuse for anyone.
 Even those who are asymptomatic can develop complications (severe respiratory distress).
-However, people with underlying health conditions are at higher risk of developing complications owing to more severe infection compared to others.
-Older adults, older women, the elderly and pregnant women with concomitant heart disease are at increased risk of severe infection.
+However, people with underlying health conditions are at higher risk of developing complications owing to more severe infections compared to others.
+Older adults, older women, the elderly, and pregnant women with concomitant heart disease are at increased risk of severe infection.

 People with obstructive form of hypertrophic cardiomyopathy, arrhythmogenic right ventricular cardiomyopathy, congenital cyanotic heart disease, heart failure, and dilated cardiomyopathy are the other category of people who may be at higher risk of developing severe infection.